Anonymous birth: Sweden

 Early anonymous birth legislation can be found in Sweden where the Infanticide Act of 1778 granted mothers both the right and all means to give birth to their child anonymously.
 Children born were documented with an unknown mother and would become a foster child.
 The measure lasted through the 1800s as infant deaths decreased.
 During this time other factors that contributed to child death as premarital intercourse and unmarried childbearing was punishable by fines to prison time between 1734 and 1865.
-The system of anonymous birth lasted in Sweden until 1917 when the child right to know and be supported by mother was decided.
+The system of anonymous birth lasted in Sweden until 1917 when the child's right to know and be supported by mother was decided.
 After 1917 there were increased legislation on familial bonds and systems that still continue today.
 In 1998 Swedish legislation added a section of law to provide what is best for a child in custody.
 A social welfare committee investigates cases where children have been left anonymously to establish guardianship.
 Currently, there is no legislation allowing mothers to give birth anonymously.